vega/editor-backend/README.md

 2. cd `editor-backend`.

-3. Run `npm install`.
+3. Run `yarn install`.

 4. Make a copy of `.env.sample` file as `.env` and edit the configurations.

-5. Run `npm run dev` to start the server.
+5. Run `yarn dev` to start the server.

 ### Code formatting

 The project uses ESLint to format the code.
-Run `npm run format` to fix formatting of .ts files.
+Run `yarn format` to fix formatting of .ts files.